-Indonesia does not have a Personal Effects allowance, and all shipments entering the country are subject to taxes/duties which range from 0%-20% other charges and duties may also apply.
+Indonesia does not have a personal effects allowance, and all shipments entering the country are subject to taxes/duties ranging from 0%-20%.
+Other charges and duties may also apply.

-Shipper/Receiver must be in country for the Customs clearance procedures.
-Household goods must have been in client's possession and used for at least one full year, and be for the customer's continued private use in Indonesia (not for resale).
-Passport copy needs to be supplied with other customs paperwork i.e packing list.
+The shipper/receiver must be in the country for customs clearance procedures.
+Household goods must have been in the client's possession and use for at least one full year, and must also be intended for the customer's continued private use in Indonesia (i.e. not for resale).
+A copy of the sender/receiver’s passport needs to be supplied with other customs paperwork (i.e a packing list).

 General Customs Information